Table of Contents[Hide][Show]

 The Birth of Avocado Oil

 Pure agricultural necessity drove the first extraction of avocado oil.
 Avocado farmers needed to find a way to market the avocados which were not fit for market due to blemishes and other imperfections.
-Transforming unusable fruit into oil as a secondary commodity seemed the perfect solution.
+Transforming unusable fruit into an edible oil as a secondary commodity seemed the perfect solution.

 Nowadays, farmers cultivate avocados for the fresh fruit market both domestically and internationally.
 In order to have the highest possible oil content, farmers must pick avocados when they have reached maximum maturity.
 Interestingly, avocados do not begin to ripen until removed from the tree.

 Haas is the most widely cultivated variety of avocado in the world.
 It eclipses all others combined.
 Haas comprises 90% of avocados grown in New Zealand, 75% of those grown in Australia, and 88% of USA avocados.
-The popularity of Haas is due to excellent yield potential and a thick skin which results in “less post-harvest imperfections and handling problems”.
+The popularity of Haas is due to excellent yield potential and thick skin which results in “less post-harvest imperfections and handling problems”.
 (3)

 Other less popular varieties include: